-Dr. Adam Duberstein is a clinical and consulting psychologist.
-He earned his doctorate in clinical psychology from the Michigan School of Psychology, which is where he also earned his master's degree in clinical psychology.
+Dr. Adam Duberstein is a clinical psychologist.
+He earned his doctorate in clinical psychology from the Michigan School of Psychology, which is where he also received his master's degree in clinical psychology.
 He holds a second master's degree in higher education and student affairs administration, and he has a bachelor's degree in English and psychology from Earlham College.
-Adam completed his APPIC-accredited psychology internship with Counseling and Psychological Services at Wayne State University.
+Adam completed his psychology internship with Counseling and Psychological Services at Wayne State University.

 Before becoming a psychologist, Adam worked as a high school English teacher and as an academic advisor for college students.
-He currently is affiliated with two different psychological clinics.
-These include King and Associates, where he is under the direct supervision of Dr. Betz King, and Sage Tree Psychology Group, where he is under the direct supervision of Dr. Dawn Gventer.
+He currently is affiliated with two different Michigan-based psychological clinics: King and Associates in Farmington, where Dr. Betz King is the supervising psychologist, and Sage Tree Psychology Group in Oxford, where Dr. Dawn Gventer serves as the supervising psychologist.
 Currently, Adam is a limited licensed psychologist.
-Outside of his psychology practice, Adam does some consulting work, including helping student affairs professionals to cope with burnout; consulting on qualitative doctoral dissertations and doing career coaching.
+Outside of his psychology practice, Adam does some consulting work, including helping student affairs professionals to cope with burnout; consulting on qualitative doctoral dissertations; and doing career coaching.
+He also conducts assessments for the Neighborhood Service Organization in Detroit.

 In his free time, Adam can be found spending hanging out with his family, reading some good books, listening to music (he is always interested in music suggestions), or exploring Michigan's hiking trails with his two energetic dogs.